A Visual History

 Muddy Waters brought the Delta blues north and plugged it in.
 His 1958 UK tour shocked British audiences—electric blues at volume levels they'd never experienced.
 He planted seeds that would grow into the British Invasion.

 Chuck Berry was the complete package: guitar innovation, lyrical wit, showmanship, and business sense.
-'Maybellene' (1955) was his breakthrough-#1 R&B, #5 Pop, one million copies sold.
+'Maybellene' (1955) was his breakthrough—#1 R&B, #5 Pop.
 But Berry lost royalties for 31 years.
 Alan Freed demanded co-writing credit as payment for radio play.
 Berry didn't regain full ownership until 1986.

 The Crossover and The Theft